doronsever/generator-gulp-angular-subtask/README.md

 ### options

-To see the options you can always use the help option on a task
+To see the options available you can always use the help option on a task

 ```
 yo gulp-angular-subtask:[SUBTASK] --help
 ```

+Note that script-type, style-type and html-type will override your default option for the current command, meaning it is not permanently.

 **These are the options available**

   * --dest : Set a destination where to save the file
   * --component : Set the destination to be under the component library
   * --bundle : Create the task's file under a specific bundle instead of the file name
-  * --coffee : Generate coffeescript template instead of regular javascript [controller, directives]
+  * --script-type : Generate Coffee or JavaScript template file
-  * --service-value: Set value for the value / constant service
+  * --service-value: Set value for the value / constant service [value, constant]
   * --style-type : Generate a style file based on a type {scss, sass, less, styl} [style]
-  * --jade : Generate a jade partial [partial]
+  * --html-type : Generate html or jade partial [partial]

 Please note that for the time been, gulp-angular does not support coffescript.
 I'm using my IDEA's file watcher to generate a corresponding js file.
 Also note that you can combine multiple options together.

 ## Examples

+Default:
+ { language: 'js', style: 'css', html: 'html' }

 ### Controllers